SteveBate/MiniBus/README.md

 }
 ```

-##### * InstallMsmqIfNeeded

-If you're running your application with MiniBus for the first time on a clean machine, it's unlikely that MSMQ is installed.
-Using this option, MiniBus will attempt to install it for you.
-As of this writing, it is only implemented and tested for Windows 7 and above.

 ##### * DefineErrorQueue

 When a message cannot be processed, you don't want to lose it.
 By defining an error queue MiniBus has somewhere to place the failed message until you're ready to try again.
 In order to do so, you can create the bus and call <strong>ReturnAllErrorMessages</strong> to have the messages moved back to the read queue.